Timeline of Arkansas execution from AP reporter

 VARNER, Ark.
 (AP) — A federal judge temporarily halted a second execution Monday night in Arkansas after attorneys said in a court filing that the first execution for Jack Jones “appeared to be tortuous and inhumane.”
-The judge lifted the stay later in the evening.
+The judge lifted the stay later in the evening and the second inmate, Marcel Williams, was executed.

-Associated Press reporter Andrew DeMillo witnessed the execution along with two other media witnesses.
+Associated Press reporter Andrew DeMillo witnessed Jones’ execution along with two other media witnesses.
 He was seated in the third row of the execution chamber.
 A window separates the chamber from the witnesses.

 Here is his account: